 \subsection{Limitations of retrieval as an evaluation}

 Even though existing retrieval datasets are equipped with complex scenes and detailed descriptions, it is unclear how much complexity the models need to understand to perform well on this task.
-In particular, do the models have to use compositional information to perform well in a large-scale retrieval task?
-With the purpose of understanding what it does and does not take to perform well on the task of retrieval, we propose evaluations with modified datasets.
+In particular, do the models have to use compositional information to perform well on a large-scale retrieval task?
+To understand what it does and does not take to perform well on retrieval, we propose evaluations with modified datasets.
 First, we propose augmentations to the existing datasets, where we remove the order and composition cues.
 Next, we evaluate models on these augmented versions of these datasets to understand whether it is possible to perform well without these cues.

 \textbf{Datasets: } We zoom into two of the standard cross-modal text-image retrieval datasets, namely COCO~\citep{lin2014microsoft} and Flickr30k~\citep{young2014image}.
-Following prior work~\citep{li2022blip}, we use the Karpathy split~\citep{karpathy2015deep} for both of the datasets.
+Following prior work~\citep{li2022blip}, we use Karpathy splits~\citep{karpathy2015deep} for both of the datasets.
 We test the models on the test splits; where COCO contains 5k images, and Flickr30k contains 1k images.
 We report Recall@1 and Recall@5 for both datasets.

 \textbf{Experimental Protocol:} Our goal is to understand whether models need order information / compositional understanding to perform well on existing text-image retrieval datasets.
 We test our hypothesis on the augmented versions of the existing datasets.
-We propose two augmented retrieval evaluations (see Figure~\ref{fig:permuted_retrieval}): \begin{enumerate}[leftmargin=0.5cm, itemsep=0.5ex, topsep=0pt] \item \textbf{Perturbing the order and composition information in the captions: } To understand if models need the compositional information in captions to perform well, we aim to remove these, and test whether models can perform well without this information.
+We propose two augmented setups (see Figure~\ref{fig:permuted_retrieval}): \begin{enumerate}[leftmargin=0.5cm, itemsep=0.5ex, topsep=0pt] \item \textbf{Perturbing the order and composition information in the captions: } To understand if models need the compositional information in captions to perform well, we aim to remove these, and test whether models can perform well without them.
 In this case, we take the permutations of the words in a given caption, using the strategies specified in Table~\ref{table:list-of-perturbations}.
-For instance, we take the COCO dataset, and shuffle all of the words in all of the captions, and compute the retrieval performance over this caption-modified dataset.
-Given that all words are shuffled, the compositional structure within the captions is generally altered, e.g. ``the sandwich is eating the man'' becomes ``eating the sandwich man a''.
+For instance, we take the COCO dataset, shuffle all of the words in all of the captions, and compute the retrieval performance over this caption-modified dataset.
+Given that all words are shuffled, the compositional structure within the captions is altered, e.g. ``the grass is eating the horse'' becomes ``eating the grass horse the''.